Just Stop Oil: London protests

-M25
+M25 London orbital motorway

-On 7 November, multiple junctions of the M25 motorway were closed.
+On 7 November, multiple junctions of the London orbital M25 motorway were closed.
 On 11 November, the group announced it would pause its protests on the M25.
 In November, 57-year-old Jan Goodey from Brighton was jailed for six months after pleading guilty to intentionally or recklessly causing a public nuisance after taking part in this protest.